SaltySOMAdmin/GameDayAlerts/README.md

 # Setup

 ## Setup a Linux Host
 I'm using Ubuntu LTS on an Oracle Cloud VM.
 There are free-tiers available as of today.
 Google Compute and Amazon AWS are similar products.
 You can also roll your own host with an old PC or a Raspberry Pi.
 You'll need to know a bit of Linux CLI or you'll need to be ready to learn!
+Run these commands through the CLI.

 ### Install necessary software prerequisites: